chef/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

             done
          ```

-         - The above scritp requires the `jq` needs to be installed, You can install from the airgap gap bundle, please use command on the one of the automate frontend node to locate the `jq` packeage.
+         - The above scritp requires the `jq` needs to be installed, You can install from the airgap bundle, please use command on the one of the automate frontend node to locate the `jq` package.

          ```sh
          ls -ltrh /hab/cache/artifacts/ | grep jq